hadoyyo/McGranit-Website/README.md

 ## Project Overview

-The **McGranit** website was created for a stonemasonry company, producing tombstones, kitchen countertops, stone stairs, etc. It presents, among other things, previously completed projects. **The website is only available in Polish language version!**
+The **McGranit** website was created for a stonemasonry company, producing tombstones, kitchen countertops, stone stairs, etc. It presents, among other things, previously completed projects.
+> [!NOTE]
+> The website is only available in Polish language version!

 ## Features